goauthentik/authentik/website/blog/2023-06-13-building-apps-with-scale-in-mind/item.md

 ### Distributed Databases and Sharding

-With the vast amount of data and high traffic typical of modern applications, selecting a distributed database such as MongoDB or Apache Cassandra and employing sharding techniques is crucial.
+With the vast amount of data and high traffic typical of modern applications, selecting a distributed database that provides replication and sharding, such as PostgreSQL, is crucial.
 By distributing data across multiple servers, you can handle large volumes of information without any hiccups.
 Sharding provides yet further data distribution; chunks of data are stored on different database tables, or nodes, and optionally on different machines.
 Automated sharding means that a single database or server never gets overloaded; the data load is smoothly distributed and performance of the application is not compromised.

 ## Caching Mechanisms